 You can either do the work yourself or arrange to have the work done by a contractor.
-Rural Payments and Services - © Crown copyright

 All work must meet the specifications set out in the scheme's technical guidance booklet.
 This is available from your local area office, or electronically from the Rural Payments and Services website.